List of Fast & Furious characters: Wilkes

 Wilkes was a DSS federal agent.
-He was on Luke Hobbs' team whose job was to capture Dominic Toretto and Brian O'Conner in Fast Five.
+He was on Luke Hobbs' team whose job was to apprehend Dominic Toretto and Brian O'Conner.
 After apprehending Dom, Brian, Mia and Vince, the convoy is ambushed by Hernan Reyes' henchmen, led by Zizi.
 One of them fires a rocket at Wilkes' vehicle, killing him and Macroy; every DSS agent is taken out with the exception of Hobbs.
 Agent Wilkes is portrayed by Fernando Chien.